veracity/veracity-documentation/sections/customerservices/accesshub.md

 -   Automatic – Everyone registered with your email domain is automatically added to the company account.
 For example, for DNV, everyone with a Veracity account registered for an email in @dnv.com domain would be added to the company account.

+Note that your default discoverability is set to Restricted.
+If you want to change it, [contact Veracity support](https://support.veracity.com/?loggedin=1) so we can confirm that you own the email domain you wish to use.
+After confirming your domain ownership, you can change your account's discoverability settings.

 If you want to switch to Automatic discoverability:

 -   Consider doing it outside regular working hours, for example, at the weekend or night.
 The reason is that this job may take a long time to complete, and your company account might not work properly until the job is finished.